CSC207-2023Y-UofT/Transit-Simulator/the bbc README.md

 ## Examples ##

-- A customer wants to go from point A to point B; this program would provide information like train schedules, ETAs, directions and more from the 'local' transit system.
+- A customer wants to go from point A to point B; this program would provide information like model schedules, ETAs, directions and more from the 'local' transit system.
-- The 'local' transit company would like to see some statistics; this program would show how many passengers purchased tickets on a given day, train capacities during specific times, analytics, etc.
+- The 'local' transit company would like to see some statistics; this program would show how many passengers purchased tickets on a given day, model capacities during specific times, analytics, etc.

 ## How To Use ##
 - Clone the repository